molbiodiv/gaiatracker/README.md

 ## Configuration
 The list of IPs must be provided in a file called hosts.txt, where each line holds an IP address.

-Further, you must a file, webHooksDB.json, where you provide the urls to push in a format like this:
+Further, you must generate a file, webHooksDB.json, where you provide the urls to push in a format like this:

 ```
 {